Philogicatician/awakening_from_the_meaning_crisis/lecture_notes/episode_04.md

 ### Biography

-+ Oracle of Delphi, Phytia
++ Oracle of Delphi, Phytia:

-    + "Is there anyone wiser than Socrates ?"
+> Is there anyone wiser than Socrates ?
-    + "No."
+> No.

-+  Response of Socrates:
++  response of Socrates:
     + no confirmation bias, no acceptance
-    1. "Gods can't lie."
+    1. `Gods can't lie.`
          + gods represent moral exemplars for ways we can morally improve, and self-transcendence
          + truth and sacredness are bound (reality and divinity)
-    2. "I'm not wise."
+    2. `I'm not wise.`
-        + Personal slogan: Nosce te ipsum / know thyself.
+        + personal slogan: `Nosce te ipsum.` / know thyself
             + not in an autobiographical sense
             + self-knowledge, understanding how you operate
                 + powers, perils and constraints operating within you
                 + participatory knowing
             + responsibility for your own cognition
-+ 1. and 2. are contradicting, but he holds both
++ 1) and 2) are contradicting, but he holds both
     + 1) is a disclosure from reality
     + 2) is existential self-knowledge
     + neither is greater